rockettheme/docs/Docs/wordpress/plugins/rokbox/how_to_use.md

 >> NOTE: Auto generation of thumbnails works **ONLY** with local images.
 Generating thumbnails from remote images, videos, music and such, is not possible.

 #### Safari 5 on Windows
-In order for RokBox to operate properly for Safari 5 users on Windows, you'll need to add a browser-specific CSS file with the following code:
+In order for RokBox to operate properly for Safari 5 users on Windows, you will need to add a browser-specific CSS file with the following code:

 `.rokbox-wrapper .rokbox-outer .rokbox-row .rokbox-inner .rokbox-container {
 min-width: 50% !important;